Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Austin Reaves included, hit the court versus the Memphis Grizzlies at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+Austin Reaves and his Los Angeles Lakers teammates hit the court versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:30 PM ET on Friday.

-With prop bets available for Reaves, let's examine some stats and trends to help you find good wagers.
+If you'd like to place a wager on Reaves' props, we dive into his available ones, providing some stats and trends, below.

 Austin Reaves Prop Bets vs. the Grizzlies